wp-plugins/groupdocs-viewer/readme.txt

 == Installation ==

-<strong>Before installing the plugin:</strong> Please be aware that the GroupDocs Viewer for Cloud API is a paid service and you will have to register with us.
+<strong>Before installing the plugin:</strong> Please be aware that the GroupDocs.Viewer for Cloud API is a paid service and you will have to register with us.
 We offer a free 14-day trial as well as a free, restricted, plan.
 For more details, please <a href=" http://groupdocs.com/purchase/api-pricing" rel="nofollow" target="_blank">see all plans</a> available.

-<strong>A note about storage options:</strong> This plugin is developed with the GroupDocs Viewer for Cloud API, which means that all documents are stored and processed on GroupDocs' cloud storage.
+<strong>A note about storage options:</strong> This plugin is developed with the GroupDocs.Viewer for Cloud API, which means that all documents are stored and processed on GroupDocs' cloud storage.
 You cannot store documents locally with this plugin.
 However, in addition to GroupDocs' cloud storage, you can use any of the following 3rd party storage providers: Dropbox, Amazon S3, Box, Windows Azure and Google Cloud.

 <strong>For detailed installation and usage instructions, please see <a href="http://groupdocs.com/docs/display/Viewer/Integrating+GroupDocs+Viewer+Plugin+with+WordPress" target="_blank">plugin's documentation page</a></strong>.